 The keto diet has an amazing ability to help you reach your weight loss and health goals.

-In common with all eating plans, it does come with some do’s and don’ts.
+However, in common with all eating plans, it does come with some do’s and don’ts.

 However, there is no magic number of carbs below which you will trigger ketosis.

-Your own carb limit for ketosis may be a lot more generous.
+Thankfully, your own carb limit for ketosis may be a lot more generous.

-There are plenty of people who find that 20g net is enough carbs, and they are comfortable staying under this amount.
+Certainly, there are plenty of people who find that 20g net is enough carbs, and they are comfortable staying under this amount.

 There’s nothing wrong with this amount, although it has to be said that it’s an arbitrary amount.